top of page

 Laugh at yourself, or an old joke and if there is no joke, laugh anyway.
 Laughter relieves stress, reduces tension, stimulates organs, boosts your immunity, boosts your mood, and actually relieves pain.

-If laughing doesn't happen spontaneously, start with a chuckle or a smile.
+If laughing doesn't come easily, start with a chuckle or a smile.
 See if you can find a few smiles from the posters to the right.